 How Hiring Remote General Law Practitioners Can Help Law Firms

 According to the American Bar Association, 87% of law firms now allow lawyers to work remotely—reflecting the legal industry’s growing flexibility and alignment with modern workplace arrangements.
 Law firms of all sizes can benefit from integrating remote general practice attorneys into their operations.
-Instead of bringing on in-house staff or juggling multiple freelance specialists, you get legal support that adapts to your firm’s needs.

 Here are some of the ways they can help: